 Despite having very talented members, and an unusual configuration, they split up in 1970.
 Members of the band, aside from Gary Wright, moved on to bigger, better known acts.
-Bassist Greg Ridley joined Humble Pie (see above).
+Bassist Greg Ridley joined Humble Pie (see below).
 Guitarist/vocalist Luke Grosvenor moved on to record "Stuck in the Middle With You" with Stealers Wheel and "All the Young Dudes" with Mott The Hoople.

 6. Humble Pie

 These guys were a powerhouse.
 Arguably, the most popular of all of these bands.
 When I played in the band Sun, we covered many of their tunes, including the showstopper "I Don’t Need No Doctor."
 I remember our singer used to slowly walk back to the drum riser during the breakdown section (the part in the song when the music stops).
 He would climb onto the riser, and when the drummer wacked his snare and I slid down the guitar neck into the riff to restart the song, he would leap off the platform and grab the mic.
 The crowd would go into a frenzy, much the way you can hear them on the Pie’s live recording Rockin’ The Fillmore.
 I still get goosebumps when I think of this.
 Very cool!